feint-lang/feint/README.md

 - Forward jumps support the jump-to-exit pattern
 - Backward jumps are disallowed (so no looping via goto)
-- Labels can only be placed at the beginning of a line or directly after a scope start marker
+- Labels can only be placed at the beginning of a line or directly after a scope start marker (although the latter isn't particularly useful)
 - Labels are fenced by colons e.g. `:my_label:` (this differentiates labels from identifiers with type hints)
 - Labels can't be redefined in a scope